Aliases for GRIN2B Gene

 GeneCards Summary for GRIN2B Gene

 GRIN2B (Glutamate Ionotropic Receptor NMDA Type Subunit 2B) is a Protein Coding gene.
-Diseases associated with GRIN2B include mental retardation, autosomal dominant 6 and epileptic encephalopathy, early infantile, 27.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with GRIN2B include Epileptic Encephalopathy, Early Infantile, 27 and Mental Retardation, Autosomal Dominant 6.
+Among its related pathways are RET signaling and Long-term potentiation.
 GO annotations related to this gene include calcium channel activity and ionotropic glutamate receptor activity.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN2B Gene